andy-byers/CalicoDB/doc/doc.md

 The next time that the database is opened, recovery will be run to undo any changes that occurred after the last checkpoint (see [Checkpoints](#checkpoints)).
 The database will always keep 1 table open, called the default table.
 Additional tables are managed using methods on the `DB` object (see [Tables](#tables)).
-Note that the default table is named "default", making this a reserved table name.
+When naming tables, note that the prefix "calicodb." is reserved for internal use.

 ```C++
 // Insert some key-value pairs into the default table.